What Is an LCL (Lateral Collateral Ligament) Injury?

 If your LCL is stretched or torn, how you feel and what type of treatment you’ll need depends on how badly you’ve been hurt.
 If it’s just a minor sprain, you may get better with self-care at home.
 But if it’s a bad tear, you may need physical therapy or surgery.

-For many people, LCL injury happens when they have a sharp blow to the inside of the knee.
-(When the inner knee is hit very hard, the force of the blow can impact the ligament along the outside edge of the knee enough to stretch it or make it tear.
+A direct blow to the inside of the knee.
+The force of the blow can impact the ligament along the outside edge of the knee enough to stretch it or make it tear.
 It’s common among athletes who play sports like football or hockey in which players collide with each other.

-It can also happen during fast-paced sports like soccer or basketball, in which players make sharp, sudden turns or stops.
+Changing directions quickly or pivoting on one foot.
+This can happen during fast-paced sports like soccer or basketball, where players make sharp, sudden turns or stops.
 Wrestlers can have LCL damage if their legs twist outward in a sudden movement when they’re on the mat.